Skip to content

 Disputed payments

-If any payments are disputed by buyers, you can track the disputes from open to close.
-Learn more about the dispute resolution process in our chargeback and bank return FAQ.
+If any payments are disputed by buyers, you can track the disputes from open to close, and take action on disputes within HubSpot.
+Learn more about the dispute resolution process.

 View a list of payments with disputed statuses